debjitbis08/concept-learner/README.md

 - Python 3.10+
 - PyTorch (CUDA build recommended for GPU)
 - Optional: gradio (for playground)
+ - Optional: torchview (to render the model architecture image)

 Install
 - Recommended: create a venv and install dependencies as needed.